Skip to main content

 State forestry agencies are navigating a rapidly changing landscape of data, tools, and expectations from the public regarding forest carbon management.
 The Northern Forests Climate Hub, USDA Forest Service State, Private, and Tribal Forestry, and Michigan State University Forest Carbon and Climate Program collaborated on a training series to support states on forest carbon management efforts.
 The training series expanded upon a 4-part webinar series organized earlier this year with the USDA Forest Service State, Private, and Tribal Forestry, entitled "State and Tribal Capacity Building on Forest Carbon," which informed and supported staff working in state and tribal agencies.
 A training in June featured presentations and discussion sessions of USDA Forest Service Forest Inventory and Analysis (FIA) forest carbon data, integrating forest carbon management and climate change adaptation, and carbon accounting for forest ecosystems and harvested wood products.
 A second workshop was held in July for state agency staff on advanced forest carbon science, policy, and management concepts.
 This workshop featured presentations and discussion sessions on integrating ancillary data into forest carbon assessments, considering co-benefits and trade-offs, engaging family forest owners, and communicating carbon stewardship, and economic trade-offs of multi-use management, wood utilization, and forest carbon.

-Providing technical assistance to National Forests
+Providing Technical Assistance to National Forests

 National Forest staff are eager to incorporate climate and carbon considerations into real-world projects.
 The USDA Northern Forests Climate Hub worked directly with National Forests to increase staff literacy on carbon cycling and forest management concepts.
 Additional technical assistance on the use of the Adaptation Workbook as a tool to consider the impacts of climate change in planning was provided to regional National Forests.